reactjs/react.dev/src/content/learn/keeping-components-pure.md

 When you want to *change* something in response to user input, you should [set state](/learn/state-a-components-memory) instead of writing to a variable.
 You should never change preexisting variables or objects while your Component is rendering.

-React offers a "Strict Mode" in which it calls each component's function twice during development. **By calling the Component functions twice, Strict Mode helps find Components that break these rules.**
+React offers a "Strict Mode" in which it calls each Component's function twice during development. **By calling the Component functions twice, Strict Mode helps find Components that break these rules.**

 Notice how the original example displayed "Guest #2", "Guest #4", and "Guest #6" instead of "Guest #1", "Guest #2", and "Guest #3".
 The original function was impure, so calling it twice broke it.
 But the fixed pure version works even if the function is called twice every time. **Pure functions only calculate, so calling them twice won't change anything**--just like calling `double(2)` twice doesn't change what's returned, and solving <Math><MathI>y</MathI> = 2<MathI>x</MathI></Math> twice doesn't change what <MathI>y</MathI> is.
 Same inputs, same outputs.
 Always.